swax/NAISYS/packages/README.md

+# Shared Packages

-# Shared Packages\n\nThis directory will contain shared packages used across the NAISYS monorepo.\n\nPlanned packages:\n- `packages/shared` - Shared types and utilities\n- `packages/database` - Shared database utilities\n
+This directory contains shared packages used across the NAISYS monorepo.

+## Packages

+- **[@naisys/database](./database/README.md)** - Prisma schema, generated client, and database utilities for NAISYS and Overlord

+## Usage

+These packages are internal to the monorepo and consumed by the applications in `apps/`.

+For more information, see the [main README](../README.md).

+## License

+MIT